renaissance-publishing/renaissance/content/chapters/15-wealth-income-and-lifestyles.md

 Trade goods work much like wealth dots; they have an associated *wealth level,* and can be used in place of a (full) wealth dot in the rules for purchasing items above.
 However, trade goods *cannot* be depleted; instead, you *spend* them, and once you do, they're gone.

-Creating a *trade good* requires converting some of your various assets into portable valuables—currencies, valuable commodities, gems and jewelry, and the like.
+Creating a *trade good* requires converting some of your various assets into portable valuables — currencies, valuable commodities, gems and jewelry, and the like.
 This requires some time (see the table below), and that you deplete a wealth dot of the same level as the trade good that you're producing.

 The process can also be reversed: a trade good can be *spent* to refresh a depleted wealth dot; this takes the same time as producing a trade good of the same level.